-In Imam Syafi'i's view, jima' due to forgetting is not only not subject to kafarat, but also does not break the fast absolutely.
-This means that if someone eats, drinks or performs sexual intercourse while completely forgetting that he is fasting, then his fast is still valid and does not need to be made up for.
-This is a form of consistency in the rules of fiqh held by Imam Syafi'i, namely: "Annisyanu la yu'akhadz bihi" - forgetfulness is not punished.
+In Imam Syafi'i's view, jima' due to forgetting is not only not subject to kafarat but also does not break the fast absolutely.
+This means that if someone drinks performs eats, or sexual intercourse while completely forgetting that he is fasting, then his fast is still valid and does not need to be made up for.
+This is a form of consistency in the rules of figh held by Imam Syafi'i, namely: "An-nisyanu la yu'akhadz bihi" - forgetfulness is not punished.
 This is also reinforced by the hadith of the Prophet SAW: